danielzmbp/NLP4Pheno/README.md

 ### NER training

 - Adjust GPU cores to use for training in `ner.smk` file.
-- Adjust `ner.config` for labels to train on and the number of epochs
+- Adjust `config.yaml` for labels to train on and the number of epochs
 - Run

 ```